Ko IP & AI Law PLLC

 b.
 A failure to establish “substantial similarity” is also fatal to indirect copyright infringement claims

-For a successful third-party claim against the big fish–the AI providers like OpenAI–for any copyright infringement by the AI Agen providers or AI implementers5 who incorporate, e.g., OpenAI’s ChatGPT into their own service offerings, the plaintiff needs to first establish that direct infringement by the AI implementer and/or its end-user took place.
+For a successful third-party claim against the big fish–the AI providers like OpenAI–for any copyright infringement by the AIaaS providers or AI implementers5 who incorporate, e.g., OpenAI’s ChatGPT into their own service offerings, the plaintiff needs to first establish that direct infringement by the AI implementer and/or its end-user took place.

 Even if that significant hurdle is cleared, plaintiff also needs to establish that the AI provider: